partigabor/aromatica-old/content/items/cardamom.md

 title = "Cardamom"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "Aromatic seeds used as seasoning like cinnamon and cloves especially in pickles and barbecue sauces, also known as true cardamom; green cardamom, see also Bastard cardamom; Bengal cardamom; Cambodian cardamom; Cameroon cardamom; Ethiopian cardamom; Kepulaga; Madagascar cardamom; Nepaul cardamom. " weight = 10
+description = "The bright-green seed pods of an Indian plant; fruit of Elettaria cardamomum, also known as true cardamom; green cardamom, see also Bastard cardamom; Bengal cardamom; Cambodian cardamom; Cameroon cardamom; Ethiopian cardamom; Kepulaga; Madagascar cardamom; Nepaul cardamom.

+, also known as true cardamom; green cardamom, see also Bastard cardamom; Bengal cardamom; Cambodian cardamom; Cameroon cardamom; Ethiopian cardamom; Kepulaga; Madagascar cardamom; Nepaul cardamom.

+According to WordNet: Aromatic seeds used as seasoning like cinnamon and cloves especially in pickles and barbecue sauces.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"